Why should you trust the information on this web page?

 Local business coalitions, neighborhood business coalitions, neighborhood chambers of commerce, and local business incubators.
 Use Google, or call your local United Way, to find out if your area has any of these organizations, then contact them and ask if you could help as a volunteer to help small and new businesses serving disadvantaged areas.

-You could also look for volunteering opportunities related to small business development and business mentoring at a variety of nonprofit organizations in your area at any of the major volunteer matching web sites: There are also international opportunities for volunteers with business management expertise.
+There are also international opportunities for volunteers with business management expertise.
 But know that these organizations are highly-competitive; having experience locally, in your own country, even in your own community, assisting people with business development, greatly increases the chances that an international agency might be interested in involving you in its work overseas.

 International Executive Service Corps (IESC), now includes Geekcorps.
 Short-term volunteering assignments for USA citizens only.
 "Promoting Prosperity and Stability through Private Enterprise"